* Italian yields at lowest in almost 3 weeks

 * Portuguese yield hit lowest since Dec 2015

-LONDON, Oct 12 (Reuters) - Italy's borrowing costs fell to their lowest level in almost three weeks on Thursday after the government won the last of three confidence votes on a contested electoral law that is likely to penalise the anti-establishment 5-Star Movement.
+LONDON, Oct 12 (Reuters) - Italy's borrowing costs fell to their lowest level in almost three weeks on Thursday after the government in Rome won two confidence votes on a fiercely contested electoral law that is likely to penalise the anti-establishment 5-Star Movement.

-The votes pushed the premium investors demand for holding Italian debt over top-rated German peers to its lowest since late September.
+The votes, passed on Wednesday, pushed the premium investors demand for holding Italian debt over top-rated German peers to its lowest since late September.

-They also boosted sentiment towards peripheral bonds in a week that has seen tensions ease between Spain's government and the wealthy region of Catalonia pushing for independence.
+They also boosted sentiment towards peripheral bonds in a week that has seen tensions between Spain's government and the wealthy region of Catalonia pushing for independence ease.

-For now, bond investor focus turned from Spain to Italy, where a third confidence vote on the disputed electoral bill was passed after two on Wednesday.
+For now, the focus of bond investors has turned from Spain to Italy, where a third confidence vote is scheduled on Thursday before a final ballot in the lower house on the disputed electoral bill.

 The proposed voting system is backed by three of the country's four largest parties, with the centre-left government looking to rush it onto the statute books ahead of an election that is due by May 2018.

 Unlike the current rules, the new system would allow the formation of multi-party coalitions before the ballot, a factor likely to hurt 5-Star, which is topping most opinion polls and refuses to join alliances.

 "This law does help to a degree in that it reduces the probability of an anti-establishment government, so that could be a slight positive for Italy," said ING senior rates strategist Benjamin Schroeder.
 "It does also cast a light on election risks coming up."